kurtmoser/hnagg/README.md

 # Hacker News Aggregator

-Daily rankings of the top Hacker News stories, organized by date.
+Daily rankings of the top Hacker News stories, organized by date, week or month.
+Built to make it easy to see what's currently and recently been trending.
+Intentionally kept simple and minimal.
 Live at [hnagg.com](https://hnagg.com).

 ## Architecture